 A Double Deal with the Campbells

-Seventeenth Century Scotland was steeped in religious conflict, where a person’s identity was determined by their faith.
-When James VII began to reinstate Catholics into key offices, there was a protestant backlash which lead to the Glorious Revolution of 1688.
+Seventeenth-Century Scotland was steeped in religious conflict, where a person’s identity was determined by their faith.
+When James VII began to reinstate Catholics into key offices, there was a protestant backlash which led to the Glorious Revolution of 1688.
 James was defeated and fled to France and the shelter of Louis XIV.
 His protestant daughter Mary and her husband, William of Orange were placed on the thrones of Scotland and England.
-King James’ supporters, known as Jacobites, rose in his defence but suffered huge defeats at the Battles of Killicrankie and Dunkeld in Scotland, and the Battle of the Boyne in Ireland.
+King James’ supporters, known as Jacobites, rose in his defence but suffered huge defeats at the Battles of Killiecrankie and Dunkeld in Scotland, and the Battle of the Boyne in Ireland.

 Many of the Clan Chiefs were Jacobite sympathisers and could command large companies of fighting men should the need arise.
 The Highland Clans were not high on William of Orange’s list of priorities, for he could ill-afford an uprising in the north as he was fighting with the French in Flanders.
 He offered indemnity to any of the Highland chiefs who would change allegiance, in the form of a shared £12,000 bribe.